Johannes Schober: Service in the Empire

 In 1898, Schober left the university and joined the Rudolfsheim police inspectorate as an apprentice clerk (Konzeptspraktikant).
 He had completed his studies but had either not taken or not passed the complete set of graduation exams.
 He left, accordingly, not with a doctorate but an absolutorium.
 Being nothing but a glorified certificate of attendance, the absolutorium did not qualify its holder to receive the post-graduate education necessary to become a lawyer in private practice, a prosecutor, or a judge.
 Even so, it technically made its holder a person of academic rank.
 As such, it was good enough to permit admission into higher civil service.
 In particular, it qualified Schober to receive post-graduate training for the position of lawyer in police service (Polizeijurist).
 By 1900, Schober had completed his training with distinction and was assigned to the prestigious Innere Stadt inspectorate.
 Schober had been induced to join the police by one of his favorite operas, the Evangelimann, a play based on the 1892 autobiography of a Viennese detective inspector.

 Because Schober was fluent not just in German and French but also in English, he was put in charge of protecting Edward VII during Edward's summer holidays in Marienbad.
-His proximity to the British monarch for six consecutive summers appears to have been the basis for the friendly relations to the English-speaking world that Schober was noted for later in life.
+His proximity to the British monarch for six consecutive summers appears to have been the basis for the friendly relations with the English-speaking world that Schober was noted for later in life.
 The assignment also seems to have been a boost for his career.

 He was promoted to a position in the Ministry of the Interior proper, where he was involved in watching over the Emperor and the Imperial Family – protecting them, but also keeping them under surveillance.
 On 1 March 1913, at the relatively young age of 38, Schober was made one of the heads of the Office of State Security (Staatspolizei).

 When World War I broke out a little over a year later, Schober thus found himself one of the chiefs of Austrian counter-intelligence operations.
 He became noted for his lenient disposition.
 When Edmund von Gayer, the Vienna Chief of Police, was made Minister of the Interior in June 1918, Schober was appointed his successor.
 Schober also received the honorary title of Hofrat on the occasion.